turingschool/mod-0-curriculum/session5/index.md

 CompleteAssignment
 RaiseHand
 Enroll
+Withdraw
 ```

 Unlike attributes, methods do not necessarily differentiate one instance of the object from another.
 For example, the steps that Briana and Jose would take to raise their hands might be identical.
 The steps they take to enroll at school might also be identical.
 Often (but not always), a method will use or change an attribute.
-For example, the `IntroduceSelf` method would rely on the `FirstName` and `LastName` attributes.
+For example, the `IntroduceSelf` method would use the `FirstName` and `LastName` attributes. `Enroll` and `Withdraw` would change the `Enrolled` attribute.

 Here's another example: